jeremypoulin/MSXVI-BMS-AFE/README.md

 \*Datasheets linked to components
 ![IC_chart](media/IC_chart.png)
-Will approach this design (tentatively) using the ADBMS1818
+Will approach this design using the ADBMS1818

 # Measure/Balance Lines